-4.5 Finance income and finance costs
+3.6 Finance income and finance costs

-Finance income comprises interest income on funds invested and loan to a subsidiary that are recognised in the profit or loss.
+Finance income comprises interest income on funds invested that are recognised in the profit or loss.
 Interest income is recognised as it accrues, using the effective interest method.

 Finance costs comprise interest expenses and similar charges that are recognised in the profit or loss.
 All borrowing costs are recognised in the profit or loss using the effective interest method.